mavaddat/postman-docs/src/pages/docs/writing-scripts/script-references/script-reference-overview.md

     url: "https://www.postman.com/postman/workspace/test-examples-in-postman/overview"
 ---

 Postman enables you to write your own test scripts, use predefined variables to generate sample data, and utilize JavaScript APIs to test your request and response data.
-Learn how to use this reference to extend your testing functionality.
+Learn how to use the Postman scripting reference to extend your API testing functionality.

 ## Test examples